tomas-skalicky/coin_trading_algorithms__python/README.md

 a resistance and vice versa.

-The specification when a support / resistance is strong and when it is not is left for later (see TODO).
+The specification when a support / resistance is strong and when it is not is left for later (see the section "How to identify a strong enough base?").

-Assume that a strong support/resistance is being broken the first time.
+Assume that a strong support (resp. resistance) is being broken the first time.
 The graph of the coin is **healthy** if the price comes back to the base price in a close future and this happens for every strong base .
-Note the price can start falling/rising again just after the price has come back to the broken support/resistance.
+Note the price can start falling (resp. rising) again just after the price has come back to the broken support (resp. resistance).

 The **base currency** is the currency kept long term due to limited volatility and high liquidity.
 The **market (=target) currency** is the currency which